 If you are a wine lover…

 The region around Lyon, the Rhone Valley, is famous for its wineries.
 A visit outside the city is also an opportunity to see some typical villages.
-Wine lovers can join a short tour from Lyon to the Beaujolais* (no need to drive, you can actually enjoy the wines!).
-If you are limited by time, you can join a wine tasting class in the heart of the city*.
+Wine lovers can join a short tour from Lyon to the Beaujolais* (no need to drive; you can enjoy the wines!).
+If you are limited by time, you can join a wine-tasting class in the heart of the city*.

 If you don’t like to walk, Lyon is still worth visiting!

-My itinerary focuses on walking around town and I really think walking is the best way to explore Lyon.
+My itinerary focuses on walking around town.
+I really think walking is the best way to explore Lyon if you have time.
 But even if you don’t want to walk, Lyon is still worth visiting.
-You can for example visit Lyon on a segway*, or join an e-bike tour*.
-For even less efforts, just sit in the back of a pedicab*.
+You can, for example, visit Lyon using the hop-on hop-off bus*, on a segway*, or join an e-bike tour*.
+For even less effort, just sit in the back of a pedicab*.

 Do you think Lyon is worth visiting?
 Share your recommendations in the comments below!